Chapter 7 : A Conversation with a Hat

 "Thank you Hagrid," said the man in a low voice.
 "I shall take them from here."

-Professor Gregor led the children into the Entrance Hall, a room as grand and airy as a concert hall.
-Before them was a magnificent marble staircase, and two their left were two tall wooden doors.
-Beyond the doors, Liam could hear the clatter of many voices.
+Professor Gregor led the children into the Entrance Hall, a room as grand and airy as a cathedral.
+Before them was a magnificent marble staircase.
+To their left were two grand wooden doors, firmly shut.
+Behind them, Liam could hear the clatter of many voices.
 The rest of the students were there already and waiting for them.

 "Please wait here.
 When we are ready, I shall return for you."